brownie0122/brownie0122.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be presenting my first conference paper at the [IASS 2024](https://iass2024.org/web/): *'Designing strut-and-tie networks by graph theory and local Airy polyhedra'* :sparkles: :smile:
+I will be presenting my first conference paper at the [IASS 2024](https://iass2024.org/web/): *'Designing strut-and-tie networks by graph theory and local Airy polyhedra'*